What is the Conservatory's teaching philosophy?

 The most important requirement for students of all levels is:

-o maintain a consistent practice schedule (appropriate to their repertoire), and 2) that a process is in place to follow the teacher's instructions for each lesson.
+1) To maintain a consistent practice schedule (appropriate to their repertoire leve), and 2) that a process is in place to follow the teacher's instructions for each lesson.

 Faculty members are acutely aware of the degree of improvement at every lesson, so all assignments are made based on this expectation.
 (If these directions are not earnestly followed, the student's progress will, obviously, proceed at a slower pace.)